SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.12.md

 Important changes:

 - A *Sequence* tag has been added.
-- When a range tag is generated, a *Low* and a *High* tag is automatically included<br>(default values: 0).
+- When a range tag is generated, a *Low* and a *High* tag is automatically included (default values: 0).
 - When a position tag is generated, a *Row* and *Column* tag is automatically included (default values: 0).
 - The right-click menu now also contains a *Duplicate* command.

 #### QActions can now be built and maintained on a computer without a local DataMiner Agent \[ID_18457\]

 The DataMiner DLL files that are necessary to build and maintain QActions are now included into the DIS installation file.
-Hence, it is now possible to build and maintain<br>QActions on a computer that has no local DataMiner Agent installed.
+Hence, it is now possible to build and maintain QActions on a computer that has no local DataMiner Agent installed.

 The following DLL files are included: